tglucksmann/buybitcoinworldwide.github.io/_kb/bb_what_is_bitcoin_mining.md

 ## Mining Hardware

 When Satoshi released Bitcoin, he intended it to be mined on computer [CPU](https://en.wikipedia.org/wiki/Central_processing_unit)s.
-However, enterprising coders soon discovered they could get more hashing power from[graphic cards](https://en.wikipedia.org/wiki/Graphics_processing_unit) and wrote mining software to allow this.
+However, enterprising coders soon discovered they could get more hashing power from [graphic cards](https://en.wikipedia.org/wiki/Graphics_processing_unit) and wrote mining software to allow this.
 GPUs were surpassed in turn by [ASIC](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)s (Application Specific Integrated Circuits).
 Nowadays all serious Bitcoin mining is performed on ASICs, usually in thermally-regulated data-centres with access to low-cost electricity.
 Economies of scale have thus led to the concentration of mining power into fewer hands than originally intended.

 ## Mining Pools